StephenOTT/ProcessProjectTemplate/docs/patterns.md

 1. The contents of the BPMN, DMN, and CMMN folders can be structured however the developer thinks fits the structure of the project.
 1. Reusable scripts should be stored in the `resources/scripts` folder.
 1. The README.md file should be maintained with the latest project information at all times.
-1. the `deploy.json` file in the `deployment` object supports all fields in the Camunda `/deployment/create` API
+1. The `deploy.json` file in the `deployment` object supports all fields in the Camunda `/deployment/create` API
-1. the `config.json` file is used to store common configurations used by one or many process files.
+1. The `config.json` file is used to store common configurations used by one or many process files.
 The structure of this JSON file is up to the developer.
+1. The  `/resources` folder should contain all files that are used by process files.
+Examples could be: FreeMarker templates, images, PDFs, text files, json files, etc.